debodirno/ideajotter/README.md

-# ideajotter
+# Idea Jotter
-An application for jottings on the fly
+An Android application for jottings on the fly.
+Some basic functionalities :
+- Add notes
+- Edit notes
+- Delete notes